MustafaDestegul/PhotoPhone/README.md

 # PhotoPhone
-DESIGN OF AN OPTİCAL WIRELESS COMMUNICATION SYSTEM: PHOTOPHONE The project is implemented and presented.
+DESIGN OF AN OPTICAL WIRELESS COMMUNICATION SYSTEM: PHOTOPHONE The project is implemented and presented.
 The all system and subsystems are simulated by LTSpice.